finbourne/lusid-sdk-python/README.md

     print(luid_to_name[holding.instrument_uid], holding.units, holding.cost.amount)
 ```

-For more fully fledged examples showing how to use the SDK, see [sdk/tests/tutorials](sdk/tests/tutorials)

 ## Manually building the SDK

 A pre-generated version of the latest SDK is included in the `sdk` folder.
 This is based on the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) specification named `lusid.json` in the root folder.
 The most up to date version of the OpenAPI specification can be downloaded from [api.lusid.com/swagger/v0/swagger.json](https://api.lusid.com/swagger/v0/swagger.json).

-If you want to generate the Python SDK locally from the FINBOURNE OpenAPI specification, see [github.com/finbourne/lusid-sdk-generators](https://github.com/finbourne/lusid-sdk-generators).
+If you want to generate the Python SDK locally from the FINBOURNE OpenAPI specification, see [github.com/finbourne/lusid-sdk-generator-python](https://github.com/finbourne/lusid-sdk-generator-python).

 ## Build status